This sweet, tangy, briny caponata is delicious with crisp crostini toasts or wedges of crusty bread and a glass of wine. Great for entertaining!

 - Heat remaining 1/4 cup oil.
 Sauté onions and celery until softened, about 10 minutes.

 - Stir in garlic and tomato paste and cook for 1-2 minutes.
 Add tomato sauce or crushed tomatoes/puree, water, sugar, salt, and pepper to the skillet and stir to combine.
-Lower heat and simmer for 15 minutes, stirring occasionally.
+Lower heat and simmer for 15 minutes until thickened, stirring occasionally.
 Remove from heat and gently stir in eggplant, olives, capers, raisins, toasted pignoli nuts, and vinegar.

 - Cool, then transfer to an airtight container and refrigerate at least overnight to develop the flavors.
 Let stand at room temperature for about an hour before serving.
 Caponata keeps well for about a week, covered tightly, in the refrigerator.